metaplex-foundation/developer-hub/src/pages/token-metadata/fetch.md

 ## Digital Assets With Token

 Note that the **Digital Asset** data structure mentioned above does not provide any information about the owner of the asset.
-This first definition only focuses on the on-chain accounts that are required regardless of their owners.
+This first definition only focuses on the onchain accounts that are required regardless of their owners.
 However, in order to provide a more complete picture of an asset, we may also need to know who owns it.
 This is where the **Digital Asset With Token** data structure comes in.
 It is an extension of the Digital Asset data structure that also includes the following accounts:

 - **Token** account (from the SPL Token program): It defines the relationship between a **Mint** account and its owner.
 It stores important data such as the amount of tokens owned by the owner.
 In the case of NFTs, the amount is always 1.
 - **Token Record** account (for PNFTs only): It defines additional token-related information for [Programmable Non-Fungibles](/token-metadata/pnfts) such as its current [Token Delegate](/token-metadata/delegates#token-delegates) and its role.